mikechambers/dcli/src/dcliah/README.md

             Example RFC 3339 format: 2020-12-08T17:00:00.774187+00:00

             Required when --moment is set to custom, but otherwise not applicable.
+    -D, --data-dir <data-dir>
+            Directory where Destiny 2 manifest database file is stored. (optional)

+            This will normally be downloaded using the dclim tool, and stored in a file named manifest.sqlite3 (in the manifest directory specified when running dclim).
     -L, --limit <display-limit>
             Limit the number of activity details that will be displayed.

             Summary information will be generated based on all activities.
-Ignored if --output-format is tsv. [default: 10] -P, --manifest-path <manifest-path>
+Ignored if --output-format is tsv. [default:
-            Local path for Destiny 2 manifest database file
+            10]
     -m, --member-id <member-id>
             Destiny 2 API member id

             This is not the user name, but the member id retrieved from the Destiny API.
     -M, --mode <mode>
             Activity mode to return stats for

             Supported values are all_pvp (default), control, clash, elimination, mayhem, iron_banner, private, rumble, pvp_competitive, quickplay and trials_of_osiris.

             Addition values available are crimsom_doubles, supremacy, survival, countdown, all_doubles, doubles, private_matches_clash, private_matches_control, private_matches_survival, private_matches_rumble, showdown,
             lockdown, scorched, scorched_team, breakthrough, clash_quickplay, trials_of_the_nine [default: all_pvp]
     -s, --moment <moment>
             Start moment from which to pull activities from

-            Activities will be retrieved from start moment to the current time.
+            Activities will be retrieved from moment to the current time.
 For example, Specifying: --moment weekly

             will return all activities since the last weekly reset on Tuesday.